Cardinal Health (CAH) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the prescription drug distributor had lost 11.18% over the past month, lagging the Medical sector's loss of 2.2% and the S&P 500's loss of 1.48% in that time.
+Heading into today, shares of the prescription drug distributor had lost 1.82% over the past month, lagging the Medical sector's gain of 1.75% and the S&P 500's gain of 1.72% in that time.

-Wall Street will be looking for positivity from Cardinal Health as it approaches its next earnings report date.
-On that day, Cardinal Health is projected to report earnings of $1.46 per share, which would represent year-over-year growth of 0.69%.
-Our most recent consensus estimate is calling for quarterly revenue of $49.05 billion, up 9.39% from the year-ago period.
+Cardinal Health will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Cardinal Health to post earnings of $1.46 per share.
+This would mark year-over-year growth of 0.69%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $49.05 billion, up 9.39% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Cardinal Health.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Cardinal Health currently has a Zacks Rank of #3 (Hold).
+Cardinal Health is holding a Zacks Rank of #2 (Buy) right now.

-Looking at its valuation, Cardinal Health is holding a Forward P/E ratio of 12.73.
-This represents a discount compared to its industry's average Forward P/E of 19.54.
+Investors should also note Cardinal Health's current valuation metrics, including its Forward P/E ratio of 13.76.
+For comparison, its industry has an average Forward P/E of 20.04, which means Cardinal Health is trading at a discount to the group.

 The Medical - Dental Supplies industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 61, putting it in the top 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 31, which puts it in the top 13% of all 250+ industries.

 To follow CAH in the coming trading sessions, be sure to utilize Zacks.com.